harrycresswell/harry/content/writing/annual-review-2022.md

 In June, out of nowhere, I started having panic attacks.
 I’m still not exactly sure what caused them, but my guess is a whole bunch of things coming together and boiling over.

 A panic attack is essentially anxiety manifesting as a variety of physical symptoms.
 I can best describe what I feel during a panic attack as something close to an out-of-body experience.
 It’s a feeling of disconnect from your mind, body or surroundings – something I’ve come to know as [dissociation](https://www.mind.org.uk/information-support/types-of-mental-health-problems/dissociation-and-dissociative-disorders/about-dissociation/) – making you feel like you’ve lost control or you’re going crazy.
 You may also experience feeling numb, shaking, your legs turning to jelly or struggling to breath.
-Whatever the symptoms, panic attacks can be extremely unconfortable.
+Whatever the symptoms, panic attacks can be extremely uncomfortable.

 Talking about it was the best thing I did to overcome my issues.
 I told as many people I could about what I was experiencing.
 I stopped being so hard on myself and took the final 6 months of the year at a much slower pace.
 I’ve had the occasional blip over the past few months, but I’m a world away from where I was in June and haven’t had a full-blown panic attack since.